gwax/gwax.github.io/pages/about/person.rst

 From there, I once again returned to Insuretech, taking on the helm of Head of Engineering at `Liferaft <https://www.liferaft.co/>`_.
-I spent nearly three years there, building out a team and platform.
-It was a great experience and I actively stay in contact with the team there.
+I spent nearly three years there, building out the team and platform.

-I'm currently working on a new startup, `Manapool <https://manapool.com>`_, bringing my experience building software and software teams to one of my lifelong passions: Magic: the Gathering.
-I'm working with a couple friends to finally create the online bazaar for Magic cards that the community deserves.
+Then I built `Mana Pool <https://manapool.com>`_ with a couple of friends, bringing my experience building software and my lifelong passion for Magic: the Gathering to bear.
+We finally built the online bazaar for Magic cards that the community deserves.

+Now I work on AI, like so very many other people.

 If you want more professional details, there's something close enough to my résumé available through LinkedIn.
-If you happen to want a proper résumé or other details, you'll have to email me.

 Non-professionally, I have a wife, and three children, all of whom I love to a degree that exceeds my writing ability to describe.